OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 This section will walk through the different options and considerations for the components required when setting up Octopus High Availability in [Microsoft Azure](https://azure.microsoft.com/en-us/).

 :::hint
-If you are setting Octopus up on AWS or on-Premises please see the following guides:
+If you are setting Octopus up on AWS or on-premises please see the following guides:
 - [AWS](/docs/administration/high-availability/design/octopus-for-high-availability-on-aws.md)
 - [On-Premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md)
 :::